-My bereavement therapy practice in Leamington Spa and Stratford upon Avon can help to address some of the difficult emotions you may encounter following loss.
+My counselling practice in Leamington Spa and Stratford upon Avon can help to address some of the difficult emotions you may encounter following your loss.

 Grief doesn’t just disappear, it has to be worked through, expressed and felt.
+This is where bereavement counselling, also known as grief counselling, can support you.
 The pain experienced can hurt tremendously and is often devastating.
-Bereavement counselling can help you to cope with the loss you are experiencing.
+Grief therapy helps you to cope with the loss you are experiencing.
 You will most likely never stop missing the person you have lost, but with the right support, you can start to piece your life together again.

 Other types of loss

-Traditionally, we may consider loss relating to bereavement of a family member, partner or friend, but other challenges in life can also bring up difficult feelings.
+Traditionally, we may consider loss relating to the death of a family member, partner or friend, but other challenges in life can also bring up difficult feelings.
 Some examples include:

-In any of these troubling situations, you could experience a wide range of emotions which are difficult to deal with and you may suffer from anxiety or depression as a result.
-Grief therapy with an experienced counsellor, such as myself, can help you come to terms with challenging times, adjusting to the loss and enabling a new way forward.
+In any of these troubling situations, you could experience a wide range of emotions.
+These can be difficult to deal with and you may suffer from anxiety or depression.
+Hence, attending psychotherapy after a loss with an experienced counsellor, such as myself, can help you come to terms with these challenges.
+Enabling you to adjust to the loss and to find a new way forward.

 Bereavement counselling experience and training

-Through my own experience of loss and bereavement, therapy helped me to adjust to a different life without my loved ones.
-I understand this can be a challenging journey to undertake, but with help and support, you can feel positive again, which I have personally experienced.
+Through my own experience of loss, therapy helped me to adjust to a different life without my loved ones.
+I understand this can be a challenging journey to undertake.
+With help and support, you can feel positive again, which I have personally experienced.

-Furthermore, I work at the Shakespeare Hospice in Stratford-Upon-Avon as a Bereavement Counsellor and have a wide range of experience in grief counselling including researching adolescent bereavement specifically.
+I have worked at the Shakespeare Hospice in Stratford-Upon-Avon as a Volunteer Counsellor.
+In addition, I have a wide range of experience in grief counselling including researching adolescent bereavement specifically.

 Feel free to give me a ring for a chat or send me an email.
-We can discuss how grief counselling can help you through this difficult time and help you to learn to manage life after your loss.
+We can discuss how grief counselling can help you through this difficult time.
+Let me help you to learn to manage life after loss.

-You can find my counselling practice in Stratford-upon-Avon or Leamington Spa.
+My counselling practice is located in Stratford-upon-Avon or Leamington Spa.